anton-roos/ai-skills/README.md

 ## Getting Started

-Choose an exercise below and click "Copy Exercise" to create your own copy.
+Choose an exercise below and open it in a new tab.
 Give GitHub **about 20 seconds** to prepare the first lesson, then **refresh the page**.
+Please star this repository to find it easier in the future.

 ## Available Exercises